garden-io/garden/docs/providers/conftest-kubernetes.md

 See the [conftest example project](https://github.com/garden-io/garden/tree/master/examples/conftest) for a simple usage example.

-## Reference

-Below is the schema reference for the `conftest-kubernetes` provider.
+Below is the full schema reference for the provider configuration.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../guides/configuration-files.md).

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

-### Complete YAML Schema
+## Complete YAML Schema

 The values in the schema below are the default values.